nuri-engin/postgres-database-migration/README.md

 # postgres-database-migration

-A migration process related scripts
+A sample migration process related scripts

 You will find a various of SQL scripts regarding to create a sample database, define the defaul values like PK and FK notations.
 Finally the most common `view`, `function`, `procedure` samples.